Gary Stadler: Background and artistic development

-Stadler's fourth album, Reflections of Faerie, in 2003 returned to instrumental pieces reminiscent of his first release but with a deeper and more intimate feel, mostly solo piano, with some featured harp artistry of Lisa Lynne.
-In 2004, for his fifth release Deep Within a Faerie Forest, Stadler collaborated with singer/composer Wendy Rule of Australia.
-This recording once again delves deep into the depths of the mystical Faerie realms with intriguing lyrics and unusual instrumentation.
+Stadler's fourth album, Reflections of Faerie, in 2003 returned to instrumental pieces reminiscent of his first release, mostly on solo piano, and once again the harp of Lisa Lynne.
+In 2004, for his fifth release Deep Within a Faerie Forest, Stadler collaborated with singer and composer Wendy Rule of Australia.
 His sixth album, Faerie Lullabies was a retrospective produced in 2006 in which he chose the most peaceful and comforting pieces from his earlier releases and re-recorded them in the form of instrumental lullabies, intended for both children and their parents.

-Stadler's song "Fairy of the Woods" was featured on the sound track of A Magickal Life: Jeff McBride, produced and broadcast by Canada's VisionTV, a one-hour episode of their series Enigma True-Life Stories in January 2006.
-His former wife Tamara contributed lyrics to his albums as well as the albums of fellow Vegas Vortex musical group Zingaia, also featured in the same documentary program.
+Stadler's song "Fairy of the Woods" was featured on the soundtrack of A Magickal Life: Jeff McBride, produced and broadcast by Canada's VisionTV, a one-hour episode of their series Enigma True-Life Stories in January 2006.
+His former wife Tamara contributed lyrics to his albums as well as the albums of fellow Vegas Vortex musical group Zingaia.